KehindeDaniels/turing-codeBench/UiEventHandler/task.md

 - Apply custom options correctly
 - Handle large event batches efficiently
 - Process multiple event types correctly in stress tests

+There are several bugs in this `UIEventHandler` class that I would like you to fix, amd they are failing the test as seen above.
+Please fix the following issues

+1. Only the first event type gets attached, causing other events to be completely ignored. fix it such that it attach handlers for all specified event types.

+2. `detachEvents()` method is not removing event listeners. ensure it does remove them

+3. Multiple debounce timers are being created for the same event type, causing excessive processing.
+But don't create multiple timers for the same event type.
+Clear old timer before making new one so fast events only run once after delay

+4. Events are being processed multiple times because of the redundant _processEvent calls after throttle interval. plese prevent duplicate processing by not invoking _processEvent extra times after the throttle interval.

+5. Event logging system is ignoring the actual event types and treating all events as generic.
+Do not ignore the actual event type; log and process events based on their real type like "click", "mouseover", "keydown"

+6. `simulateEvent()` only works with "click" events and ignores other event types.
+Fix it to handle all registered event types.
+Throw error for unsupported events

+7. `ClearLog()` and `resetCount()` methods are not properly clearing the internal state.
+Ensure they completely clear internal state.

+8. Instead of using hardcoded values, use custom options from user input (debounceInterval, heavyProcessingLoops)

+Please fix these issues to make sure the `UIEventHandler` class functions correctly

+Fix UIEventHandler class to properly handle events.
+Make it attach and remove all event types.
+Use one debounce timer for each event type.
+Stop duplicate throttle processing.
+Log real event types.
+Support all event types in simulateEvent and show error if type not supported.
+Make sure clearLog, resetCount, updateOptions and destroy methods fully clear state.
+Use options from user input.
+Remove event listeners safely.